winglang/wing/docs/02-core-concepts/05-compile-targets.md

 keywords: [Wing compiler targets, provisioning engines, multi-cloud]
 ---

 When working with the Wing programming language, an integral part of the compilation process is the use of compiler targets.
-In essence, compiler targets dictate the destination and the means for the compiled code.
+In essence, compiler targets specify how and where your application is deployed.
 They determine both the cloud environment and the provisioning engine that the code will be deployed to.

 ## Targets